 But let’s face it – getting traffic is hard.
 It doesn’t have to be.

-I’m going to share the exact eCommerce link building tactics that helped me improve my search engine rankings, increase my traffic, and grow the sales of my store.
+I’m going to share the exact eCommerce link-building tactics that helped me improve my search engine rankings, increase my traffic, and grow my store’s sales.

 But first, let’s get something out of the way:

-If you are here to learn fast link building, you’re in the wrong place.Link building is a growth strategy that requires a significant time investment and efforts on your side.
+If you are here to learn fast link building, you’re in the wrong place.Link building is a growth strategy that requires significant time, investment, and effort on your side.